 Hybrid Maturity Switches Based on Long-Term Research

-By Mark Jeschke and Steve Paszkiewicz
+Crop Insights by Mark Jeschke and Steve Paszkiewicz

-|When weather delays field work and planting, growers often deliberate on whether to switch to earlier maturing hybrids.
+When weather delays field work and planting, growers often deliberate on whether to switch to earlier maturing hybrids.
 Greg Luce, Pioneer agronomy research manager, discusses factors to consider before switching hybrids.

 - When rainfall significantly delays field and planting operations, switching to early maturity hybrids is sometimes needed to ensure timely crop maturation.